ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/about.md

 ### What's this?

-A guide to deploying a web application with a [Laravel](https://laravel.com/) backend and Javascript-based frontend (e.g. Vue.js, React, etc.) on a dedicated or virtual private server.
+A guide to deploying a web application with a [Laravel](https://laravel.com/) backend and JavaScript-based frontend (e.g. Vue.js, React, etc.) on a dedicated or virtual private server.
 My goal in writing this was to document the process for future reference and help anyone else doing the same thing.
 The guide should be applicable, with minor adjustments, to other frontend frameworks.